Avi-Meshulam/events.ts/README.md

 # events.ts
-## Implementing events in Typescript with RxJS
+## Events implementation in Typescript using RxJS
 ### A publisher-subscriber example

 #### The Publisher Class